PucklaJ/JohnnyEngine/README.md

 \mainpage
 # JohnnyEngine

-This is a 3D/2D game engine which uses SDL (maybe will add other frameworks) and OpenGL.
+This is a 3D/2D game engine which uses SDL (GLFW) (maybe will add other frameworks) and OpenGL.

 ## Features